apredeus/yakutica/README.md

 ## Scripts

 All scripts necessary to re-do the analysis and data visualisation from the paper are available in /scripts.

 All commands are listed with comments in `commands.sh`.
 R script is used to create Figure 5.

-Matrix of pairwise distances is generated from **yakut_v6g_trim.fa** using `msa_to_pairwise.pl`.
+Pairwise similarities are calculated from **yakut_v6g_trim.fa** using `msa_to_pairwise.pl`.